meenie/linear-mcp-server/README.md

 ### Resources

-- `linear-issue:///{issueId}` - View individual issue details
+- `linear-issue://{issueId}` - View individual issue details
-- `linear-team:///{teamId}/issues` - View team issues
+- `linear-team://{teamId}` - View team issues
-- `linear-user:///{userId}/assigned` - View user's assigned issues
+- `linear-user://{userId}` - View user's assigned issues
+- `linear-search://{query}` - Search for issues with a query string or ticket identifier
+- `linear-priority://{level}` - Find issues matching a specific priority level
-- `linear-organization:` - View organization info
+- `linear-organization://` - View organization info
-- `linear-viewer:` - View current user context
+- `linear-viewer://` - View current user context
+- `linear-my-issues://` - View all issues assigned to you
+- `linear-my-backlog://` - View your backlog issues
+- `linear-my-planned://` - View your planned issues for current cycle
+- `linear-my-in-progress://` - View your in-progress issues
+- `linear-my-under-review://` - View your issues under review
+- `linear-my-high-priority://` - View your high priority issues

 ## Usage examples

 Some example prompts you can use with Claude Desktop to interact with Linear:

-1. "Show me all my high-**priority** issues" → execute the `search_issues` tool and/or `linear-user:///{userId}/assigned` to find issues assigned to you with priority 1
+1. "Show me all my high-priority issues" → execute the `linear_search_issues` tool and/or `linear-my-high-priority://` to find issues assigned to you with high priority

-2. "Based on what I've told you about this bug already, make a bug report for the authentication system" → use `create_issue` to create a new high-priority issue with appropriate details and status tracking
+2. "Based on what I've told you about this bug already, make a bug report for the authentication system" → use `linear_create_issue` to create a new issue with appropriate details and status tracking

-3. "Find all in progress frontend tasks" → use `search_issues` to locate frontend-related issues with in progress task
+3. "Find all in progress frontend tasks" → use `linear_search_issues` to locate frontend-related issues with in progress status

-4. "Give me a summary of recent updates on the issues for mobile app development" → use `search_issues` to identify the relevant issue(s), then `linear-issue:///{issueId}` fetch the issue details and show recent activity and comments
+4. "Give me a summary of recent updates on the issues for mobile app development" → use `linear_search_issues` to identify the relevant issue(s), then `linear-issue://{issueId}` fetch the issue details and show recent activity and comments

-5. "What's the current workload for the mobile team?" → combine `linear-team:///{teamId}/issues` and `search_issues` to analyze issue distribution and priorities across the mobile team
+5. "What's the current workload for the mobile team?" → use `linear-team://{teamId}` to analyze issue distribution and priorities across the mobile team

+6. "Look up ticket FE-123" → use `linear_search_issues` with the `identifier` parameter or `linear-search://FE-123` to find a specific Linear ticket by its identifier

 ## Development